This co-ed prep school is open for Nursery through to Year 9 has had a troubled year and is due to be launched under a new name.

 This primary school is the first stand-alone British prep school in Hong Kong to both offer the National Curriculum for England and prepare students for the Common Entrance set of exams that are accepted by top UK independent secondary schools such as Eton and Charterhouse.
-And, by promising future Year 8 graduates from MKSHK a place at Mount Kelly School in the UK, it is also the only school in the city to offer students a guaranteed place at a UK sister school.

 "Over the years, student enrolment of Mount Kelly School Hong Kong has been good, with full capacity and even waiting lists up until the social unrest and the pandemic, when the school saw many dropouts."